Andrew White (presenter): Television

-White's first appearance on television was as a contestant on the BBC One Saturday early-evening game show First Class, in which the team from Armthorpe Comprehensive School lost against a team from Montagu School in Kettering.

-He presented and produced the eponymously named one-off programme East Yorkshire Walks with Andrew White in 2015, which was commissioned by the local TV channel Estuary TV.
+White presented and produced a one-off programme, East Yorkshire Walks with Andrew White, in 2015, commissioned by the local TV channel Estuary TV.
 The programme was intended to be a pilot for a possible series, but Estuary TV were not able to raise the necessary sponsorship to make it happen.
 The two walks filmed for the programme were subsequently used in the first and second series of Walks Around Britain.

 White used the concepts behind East Yorkshire Walks with Andrew White to format a new TV series based on his Walks Around Britain website, and the first episode of the Walks Around Britain TV series was broadcast on 22 January 2016 on Community Channel.
-He is currently the lead presenter and presents at least one walk in every episode.
-White insists on walking every one of the routes in the TV series, so he can write the scripts for the voice-overs, and once stated he walks around 2,000 miles a year.
+He is the lead presenter and presents at least one walk in every episode.
+White insists on walking every one of the routes in the TV series, so he can write the scripts for the voice-overs, and said that he walks around 2,000 miles a year.

-In March 2020, White's company Nova Productions was commissioned by Together TV to produce a spin-off series dedicated to Yorkshire, Walks Around Yorkshire, with White again presenting and producing the series.
-Delays caused by the worldwide outbreak of Covid-19 meant the series has yet to enter production.

 The Walker Mysteries

-In July 2021, White announced on his Twitter account he had been working on a new mystery crime drama project, called The Walker Mysteries, based around a lead character of DCI Charlotte Walker, and her border collie dog Bronte.
-White posted on the Twitter thread it would be a feel-good crime series for television, in the same vein as Death In Paradise.

-White tweeted in October 2021 he had completed the first episode of The Walker Mysteries, and was now in the process of writing the story as a novel.

-The book, "A New World", was released on White's 48th birthday and is the first in at least four books in the series White is committed to writing.

-White tweeted in January 2022 there could be the possibility of a full-cast audio drama version of "A New World".

-The second book, "Home To Roost", is due out in late 2022.
+In 2022, White published a novel, A New World, the first in The Walker Mysteries.